Balancing Compassion with Justice, A Catholic Perspective on Charity and Illegal Immigration

 Every decision, therefore, that the Christian takes in life will be controlled by the fact that it must be compatible with following Him.
 This means no Christian life will avoid Calvary; though we may come to it by many different ways.

 I remember growing up my mother often used to say “offer it up for the suffering souls in purgatory.”
 The "it" was my suffering – disappointment, inconvenience, annoyance, illness, or whatever, no matter how trivial or great.
 God can transcend all suffering for good.
-As I read Underhill and slowly grasped what she is saying, I realized this practice of offering up our suffering is consistent with God’s plan to transform us.
+As I read Underhill and slowly grasped what she is saying, I realized suffering is a test of our faith.
+What is important is our response to suffering.

 Purposeful suffering is what we call sacrifice.
-We give up part of ourselves to God so he can transform us.
+We practice giving up part of ourselves to prepare us for these adverse circumstances.
 When we do things that are inconvenient, hard, unpleasant or even risky to our well being – that’s Charity performing the action of Agape love.
-They help us to be ready to respond when those moments of crisis - an apparent failure, darkness or death - requiring to total self giving and a willingness to risk everything arise.
+Sacrifice helps us to be ready to respond when those moments of crisis arise - those moments that require to total self giving and a willingness to risk everything in response to an apparent failure, darkness or even death.

 Charity is deeply nourished by the Church's teachings, sacraments, Eucharist, prayer, and evangelization.
 As Underhill emphasizes, the Church plays a crucial role in guiding us toward a life filled with charity, rooted in Christ's love and sacrifice.
 Evangelization is not about proclaiming Bible verses on street corners but about actively sharing our faith through acts of charity with those we encounter.
 This outward expression of faith flows from our desire to uncover the richness and beauty of Christian truths: